My Neighbours The Dumplings

 My Neighbours The Dumplings | Clapton, Victoria Park

-MNTD proved so popular in their Clapton home that a second branch of their dumpling-focussed eatery was only a matter of time.
-Both the original and My Neighbours The Dumplings Victoria Park are some of the best Chinese restaurants in London for dim sum – potstickers, crispy prawn wonton, scallop & spinach and pork & prawn siu mai – though you’ll also find traditional sides, some Japanese-influenced skewers and a two-page sake menu.
+The original MNTD proved so popular that a second branch of their dumpling-focussed eatery was only a matter of time.
+The Clapton flagship and My Neighbours The Dumplings Victoria Park are now two of London’s best dim sum restaurants.
+You’ll find potstickers, crispy prawn wonton, scallop & spinach and pork & prawn siu mai alongside traditional sides like smacked cucumber, a couple of Japanese-influenced skewers, and a two-page sake menu.

 Lucky & Joy | Clapton